7 Tips for the Perfect Resume

 Tailor your Resume to the Job

 One of the most common mistakes people make with their resume is to use the same one for every job.
-Each job is unique and the qualities they’re looking for is specific to them.
+Each job is unique and the qualities they’re looking for are specific to them.
 Using one that tries to appeal to everyone will, in reality, appeals to no one.
 Target the things the industry and job place importance on.
+Say, for instance, if you happen you look for work in the gaming industry, your professional gaming experience is what you need to highlight.
+If you have experience entering gaming tournaments where you played games that give you money, it is something you might want to mention.
 Highlight them in your resume.
-For example, if the job you’re applying for prioritizes customer service, focus your resume on your years of that skill and the problems you’ve solved.
+Similarly, if you are applying for a sales job, focus your resume on your years of that skill and the problems you’ve solved.
 Immediately, you’ve become a candidate they’ll take notice of.

 Highlight your Accomplishments

 Your resume is your opportunity to brag and show off your skills.
 You should be highlighting your accomplishments and demonstrating why you’re the best choice for the job.
 Direct attention to words and phrases that capture the things you excel at.
 Think of times you were faced with a unique problem and briefly explain how you turned that tough situation into a success.
+If you have completed a course related to the job you are applying for, mention that in the resume.
+For example, if you are up for a barista job and you have a relevant hospitality certificate, do highlight it properly.
 Use keywords that employers who are quickly scanning will pick up.
-Think of the important words that relate to your industry and place them strategically throughout your resume.

 Make it Readable